Testing Simultaneous Diagonalizability: Preliminaries

 \subsection{Covariance estimation}

 Our test statistics involve the inverses and ranks of the limiting covariance matrices in \autoref{ass:normal}.
-To address possible nonsingularity, we will use the so-called Moore-Penrose inverse.
-In order to make the statistics tractable in practice, we need to incorporate the consistent estimates of the limiting covariance matrices as given by \autoref{ass:covConsistent}.
+Ideally, given exact covariance matrices, we can use the so-called Moore-Penrose inverse to address possible singularity.
+In order to make the statistics tractable in practice, we need to instead incorporate their consistent estimates as given by \autoref{ass:covConsistent}.
 However, neither the Moore-Penrose inverse nor the rank of a matrix are continuous.